The kind of work we do

 We make new stained glass windows and stained glass doors or skylights in any style: traditional or modern, figurative or abstract – whatever is right for you and your chosen building.

-So right now, for example, we’re restoring a set of Victorian windows and preparing to make two new windows for a church.
+Right now, for example, we’re restoring a large set of Victorian windows and preparing to make two new windows for a church.

-Last year we made 24 new windows for the east and north face of a castle tower.
+Last year we made 24 windows for the east and north face of a castle tower.

-In 2015 we made four new lancets for the Chapel of the Holy Spirit at Wellington College, Berkshire.
+In 2015 we made four windows for the Chapel of the Holy Spirit at Wellington College, Berkshire.

 And before that we worked long and hard on a London mansion for which we made 17 skylights.